jgraley/inferno-cpp2v/trunk/readme.txt

     This contains all the Inferno source code, most of which is organised into further subdirectories under src/

+docs/
+    This contains documentation about inferno, its design and its steps.
+There is more info about the docs in docs/readme.txt

 test/
     This contains all the test harnesses and test input.
 Test results go in here too.